 - Abnormal gait

 - Loss of menstruation

 If you have any of these symptoms, see a doctor for diagnosis immediately.
-Nerve damage from vitamin B12 deficiency can become permanent.
+Nerve damage from vitamin B12 deficiency can become severe and permanent.
 All of these signs and symptoms can also be caused by other conditions, some of which may be serious.

 How to Consume Enough Vitamin B12 as a Vegan

 Food sources of vitamin B12 for vegans include:

 - Fortified non-dairy products (ex. soy milk, almond milk)

 - Fortified meat alternatives (TVP, soy-based meats), breakfast cereals etc.